JMCampbell2021/horiseon-online-management/README.md

 I took the digital-marketing-meeting.jpg from the hero img section of the CSS and moved it to the html file under the hero section so I can add an atl element with a discription.

 I added atl elements to all images with a discription except the image icons under the benefit section.
-I left those images without a discription since I believed those icon images were not important.
+I left those images without a alt discription since I believed those icon images were not important.

 In the content section I added the div id to search engine optimization so the header can link to this section.

+Consildated in CSS the following codes:
+    -search-engine-optimization, onlin-reputation-management and social-media-marketing to just content.

+    -lead-generation, brand-awareness and cost-management to just benefits.